smtrz/UILibrary/README.md

    ```
 To get the the response from the library :
 ------------------------------------------
-just implement the interface  Validationcallbacks
+just implement the interface  Validationcallbacks with the methods of success and failure.

-and set its listener , simply by:
+and set its listener , simply by adding the following line into your activity.
 ```
-Validations.setListener(this).
+Validations.setListener(this)

 ```
 Last words: